 663. Administrative Law (5).
-Pr., GV 340 and Junior or Graduate standing.

-Analyzes the processes of administrative rule-making.
+Analyzes the process of administrative rule-making.

-- 664. Recruiting, Selecting, and Evaluating Personnel (5).
-Pr., PG 661 and Junior or Graduate standing. - Application of psychological principles to recruiting, selecting, and evaluating personnel.
-This course may be taught concurrently with GV 464. - 681.
-Introduction to Health Care Administration (5).Survey of the administrative issues involved in the delivery of health care services. - 682.
+664. Recruiting, Selecting, and Evaluating Personnel (5).

+Application of psychological principles to recruiting, selecting, and evaluating personnel.
+This course may be taught concurrently with GV 464.

+- 681. Introduction to Health Care Administration (5).
+Survey of the administrative issues involved in the delivery of health care services. - 682.
 Hospital Management and Process (5).
 Examination of management practices in institutional health care. - 683.
 Case Studies in Health Care Administration (5).
 In depth examination of contemporary problems in the delivery of health care. - 690.
 Special Problems in Public Administration and Political Science (1-10).

-Advanced research in specific areas of public administration (as arranged). - 691.
-Directed Readings in Political Science and Public Administration (1-10).
-Credit to be arranged. - 695.
-Internship in Public Administration (1-5).The Public Administration Internship was created to serve the needs of students in gaining a practical knowledge of some of the concepts and theories taught in class.
+Advanced research in specific areas of public administration (as arranged).

+691. Directed Readings in Political Science and Public Administration (1-10).

+Credit to be arranged.

+695. Internship in Public Administration (1-5).

+The Public Administration Internship was created to serve the needs of students in gaining a practical knowledge of some of the concepts and theories taught in class.